Rytual/OldPhonePad-RegexStack/README.md

 ## Running the Tests

-We have 50+ comprehensive tests including regex-specific test cases:
+We have 50+ tests including regex-specific test cases:

 ```bash
 # Run all tests